 Mega Man is one of the most common characters in video game history.
 His games that were made for the original NES are some of the best ever created, with Mega Man 2 & 3 leading the pack.
 Of course we have the Mega Man X series, the Mega Man Zero series, and the Mega Man Battle Network series as well.
 All of these separate series all star a different Mega Man.
 There were also three 3D Mega Man games made for the Playstation.
-While there are some people that think that Mega Man 4 should have been made for the SNES, Im glad that they made it for the NES instead (since I never owned a SNES).
-Mega Man 4 is a bit different from the first three Mega Man games, but it is still great.
+The original series was also ported over to the Game Boy as well.
+Mega Man 2 for the Game Boy is an interesting game that is quite fun to play.

 The gameplay in Mega Man games is pretty simple.
 After the title screen, you will come to the stage select screen.
-It is hear that you can pick any of the 8 robot masters from Mega Man 4 that you wish to start with.
+It is hear that you can pick any of the 4 robot masters from Mega Man 2 that you wish to start with.
 After you make your selection, you will have to battle your way threw a stage until you get to the robot master.
 If you defeat him you clear the stage, and also take that robots weapon as well.
 This weapon is very affective against another specific robot master.
 If you use this weapon, it is sometimes easy to defeat another robot master in as little as three or four hits.
 That is something that Capcom pushed when it came to Mega Man, a sort of rock, paper, scissors type of gameplay.
-The difficulty level is also pretty balanced; harder than Mega Man 2 & 3, but easier than Mega Man 1.
-On a side note, Mega Man is now equipped with the Mega Buster.
-Basically its simply the arm cannon which is powered up using charged shots.
+After you defeat the 4 robot masters from Mega Man 2, you'll face off against 4 more from Mega Man 3.

 Got Your Own Opinion?